 You’ll be 41 years old this year.
 How long do you plan to stay in motorsport?

-It’s true that I’m not young anymore, but I remember that when I was at Rally du Var in 2008, Dany Snobeck became a 2008 French Rally Champion on tarmac.
-He was 62 years old at the time, so I think I have at least 20 years left in this sport.
+It’s true that I’m not young anymore.
+Still, I remember that when I was at Rally du Var in 2008, Dany Snobeck became a 2008 French Rally Champion on tarmac.
+He was 62 years old at the time, so I think I have at least 20 years left in this sport!

 We heard that your hobbies include chess and ping-pong.
-These seem to be a bit contrasting to an action sport like rallying.
+These are a bit of a contrast to an action sport like rallying.
 Can a rally driver make some use of experience in these two sports?

 Of course.
 Chess is all about strategy and in rally, you can lose if you don’t use your mind.
 Rallying is a combination of speed, thinking, experience and strength.
 Ping-pong, on the other hand, is great for concentration.
-And in rallying, you have to concentrate in each and every corner, and you have to have a 100% concentration to stay at the top.
-I have always seen how these two sports can be useful for rallying.
+In rallying, you have to concentrate on each and every corner, and you have to have 100% concentration to stay at the top.
+I have always known how these two sports can be useful for rallying.

 We know that rally drivers have to be fit to endure the long and gruelling races.
 What do you do to stay in shape?
 Any special diet or exercise?

-Yes, I have a few kilos too much that I have to lose quickly with a diet.
+Yes, I have a few extra kilos that I have to lose quickly with a diet.
 Of course I’m also doing a lot of walking and some exercise.
-And I’m probably watching too much in-car videos.
+And I’m probably watching too many in-car videos.

 How did you celebrate your 2018 victory in Turkish Rally Championship?

-We did a small party in Turkey.
-If we want to race in 2019, we have to start raising money real quick, so we didn’t waste much time celebrating and started working on the new season already.
+We had a small party in Turkey.
+If we want to race in 2019, we have to start raising money really quickly, so we didn’t waste much time celebrating!
+We’ve started working on the new season already.

 What kind of driver are you on the road?
 Does your passion for speed translate in your daily driving, or vice versa?